Can my U.S. Citizen child sponsor me for a green card?

 That's great that Aneil has a child who was born in the United States, but some people that are under the mistaken belief that in and of itself will give the foreign national parent a path to a green card.
 It doesn't.

-We hear a lot of complaints from the right about so-called birthright citizenship.
+We hear a lot of questions regarding “If my child is born in USA, can I get a green card?” or about the so-called birthright citizenship.
 If someone is born in the United States, they're automatically a citizen.
 That is not the case in most foreign countries, and it is the rule in America.

 A lot of people sometimes come here on a student visa or a work visa, and they and their spouse end up having a child.
-That child ends up being born in the United States, and then for a long time, that child is the only us citizen in the family unless there are other children.
+That child ends up being born in the United States, and then for a long time, that child is the only US citizen in the family unless there are other children.

 A lot of times, people's visas will run out, and they'll have to leave the United States.
 And we get this email a lot, this question a lot, like the question that Aneil asked.
 "Well, the fact that I have this U.S. citizen child, will that give me some sort of status in the United States?"
 And the answer is no. It doesn't give you any status until they turn 21.